Arsenal's improvement obvious despite four minutes of madness in devastating Man City defeat

 Arteta’s side were all over the Premier League leaders and were thoroughly deserving of their 1-0 lead, given to them by Bukayo Saka’s superb first-half goal.

-But then the game turned on its head during four remarkable minutes around the hour mark.
+But then the game changed completely during four remarkable minutes around the hour mark.

 Arsenal were furious, with the spot-kick converted by Riyad Mahrez only given by VAR after referee Stuart Attwall had initially ignored the visitors' appeals for a foul on Bernardo Silva.